Tuesday's Morning Email: A Look At Trump's Vague New Afghanistan Strategy

 SO EVERYONE FREAKED OUT ABOUT THE ECLIPSE From your favorite celebrities to the president, eclipse fever abounded.
 Check out some of the incredible photos from the event that stopped productivity for a solid few hours across the country.
 Fox News host Shepard Smith went wild for eclipse coverage, and his colleague Tucker Carlson delivered this gem of a line, saying Trump looking at the eclipse without glasses was “Perhaps the most impressive thing any president has ever done.”
 [HuffPost]

-U.S. NAVY CONTINUES SEARCHING FOR 10 MISSING SOLDIERSWhen the USS John S. McCain and the tanker Alnic MC collided, compartments that included a crew sleeping area were flooded and sealed.
+U.S. NAVY CONTINUES SEARCHING FOR 10 MISSING SAILORS When the USS John S. McCain and the tanker Alnic MC collided, compartments that included a crew sleeping area were flooded and sealed.
 [Reuters]

 AT LEAST 33 PEOPLE INJURED IN TRAIN COLLISION IN PENNSYLVANIA After a high-speed train crashed into an empty train that was parked in Upper Darby, Pennsylvania.
 [HuffPost]